bokkypoobah/TheDAOVoter/README.md

     Enter password for 0xbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb to vote:
     Transaction Id 0x5555555555555555555555555555555555555555555555555555555555555555

+## Installation And Execution
 Download `theDAOVoter` into `$HOME/bin/theDAOVoter` and set the executable bit using

     chmod 700 $HOME/bin/theDAOVoter

+Before running this script, start the Go Ethereum node client using the command:

+    geth console

 Run the script without any parameters to view the following help text: